EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Discussion

 \ourmethod leverages both past and future data, enabling it to learn future relationships between low-resolution predictors and high-resolution targets directly from physics-based models.
 In contrast, model training in perfect prognosis downscaling relies on historical data and aims to extrapolate these learned relationships to future conditions.
 RCM emulation like in \ourmethod can readily be combined with a state-of-the art bias-correction method to obtain ``future observations''.
-A promising direction for further development is to explore more sophisticated bias correction algorithms that preserve multivariate structure across time, space, and several variables.
+A promising direction for further development is to explore more sophisticated bias correction algorithms that preserve multivariate structure across time, space, and several variables or integrate observational data also in model training \cite{Hess2025FastLearning, Schmidt2025ASimulation}.

 \ourmethod is computationally efficient and can be re-trained also on other datasets from other GCMs and RCMs or for other regions.
+Our sparse architecture would allow \ourmethod to scale to larger domains while still requiring only a reasonable amount of memory.
+In addition, inference times can be decreased even further with an adjusted data transformation.
 Also, our emulator could be used to downscale to a higher resolution, for example approximating convection-permitting models as a target.
 These benefits establish \ourmethod as a powerful tool for data-driven future climate projections on a local scale and open new opportunities for climate impact studies, where reliable high-resolution projections are essential.

 \paragraph{Acknowledgments} Maybritt Schillinger, Maxim Samarin, Nicolai Meinshausen, and Reto Knutti are part of SPEED2ZERO, a Joint Initiative co-financed by the ETH Board.
+In some instances, ChatGPT was used to rephrase sentences for clarity.
 We thank Ruth Lorenz and Urs Beyerle for their help with the data-preprocessing and Sebastian Sippel for valuable inputs during the early stages of this project.
 Further, we benefitted from many helpful and inspiring discussions with numerous people, among them were Antoine Doury, Jose González-Abad, Shahine Bouabid, Sam Allen, Anna Merrifield, Dominik Schumacher, Daniele Nerini, Niklas Boers and his group.
-Last but not least, we thank Nina Effenberger and Anya Fries for their constructive feedback on the draft which greatly improved the readability of this work.
+We thank Nina Effenberger and Anya Fries for their constructive feedback on the draft which greatly improved the readability of this work.
+Last but not least, we thank three anonymous reviewers for their careful and constructive feedback on this manuscript.